 1 – Connect to your website’s root over SSH

 First, connect to your website’s docroot over SSH.
-You can use terminal for Mac or Linux, and PuTTy for Windows.
+You can use terminal for Mac, Linux, or Windows Terminal.

 - Type the following, replacing the username and server info (ssh.host.server.com) with your own: